-Parrot Anafi drone doesn’t stray too far from the latest DJI model – Mavic Air.
-It boasts with a Sony IMX230 sensor bringing 21 effective megapixels to the table.
-This is, needless to say, quite a high number; in fact, higher than that of DJI Mavic Air.
-However, there’s more difference between these 2 cameras than mere megapixel count.
+The Parrot Anafi drone is very similar to the most recent DJI model, the Mavic Air.
+It has a Sony IMX230 sensor that produces 21 effective megapixels.
+This is, without a doubt, a significant number; in fact, it is higher than that of the DJI Mavic Air.
+However, the megapixel count is not the only difference between these two cameras.

-Video bitrate is equally (if not more) important – and luckily for both of these drones, their video bitrates are standing high at up to 100mbps.
-That’s becuase Anafi and Mavic Air are capable of recording 4K Ultra HD videos at solid 30fps.
-However, DJI Mavic Air does best when it comes to lower resolution fps.
-More precisely, Parrot Anafi does 1080p videos at 60fps while Mavic Air does incredible 120fps.
+Video bitrate is equivalently (if not even more) important – and fortunately for each of these drones, video bitrates can reach up to 100mbps.
+This is due to the fact that the Anafi and Mavic Air are able to record 4K Ultra HD videos at a steady 30fps.
+However, whenever it happens to come to lower resolution frames per second, the DJI Mavic Air excels.
+More specifically, the Parrot Anafi shoots 1080p videos at 60fps, whereas the Mavic Air shoots at an incredible 120 fps.

-Moving onto the features, Parrot has really done a good job with this one.
-Parrot Anafi review, sort of like Bebop, has access to all the latest (and greatest) autonomous features that are bound to help it make its way to the top of the market.
-With that being said, you will get to enjoy the likes of dronie, orbit, follow me and even dolly zoom, which is a brilliantly implemented feature that will turn your small sketches into works of art!
+Moving on to the features, Parrot has done an excellent job with this one.
+You will be able to use features such as dronie, orbit, follow me, and even dolly zoom, which is a brilliantly implemented feature that will transform your small sketches into works of art!